gurock/trcli/README.md

 Environment variables
 =====================
-It is possible to pass parameters and options to trcli tool by setting environment variables.
+It is possible to pass parameters and options to the trcli tool by setting environment variables.
 The variable should be named as follows: TR_CLI_Parameter_name_capitalized

-For exmaple for -c/--config: TR_CLI_CONFIG
+For example for -c/--config: TR_CLI_CONFIG

 ```
 Note: One exception to this rule is for --yes/--no parameters.